new333333/test2/ssf/samples/extendedws/readme.txt

 4. Restart Kablink server.

-5. To test the newly added WS operation, go to samples/wsclient, execute "ant", and run "wsclient.bat getFolderTitle 1" (on Windows).
+5. To test the newly added WS operation, go to samples/wsclient, execute "ant", and run "teamingservice-client-with-call.bat getFolderTitle 1" (on Windows).
 It runs the sample client program that invokes the folder_getFolderTitle WS operation that was built and deployed in the step 1 above.

-You can also point your browser to http://<kablink host>:<port>/ssf/ws/TeamingService?wsdl or http://<kablink host>:<port>/ssr/ws/TeamingService?wsdl to make sure that the newly added WS operation is properly exported through the WSDL.
+You can also point your browser to http://<kablink host>:<port>/ssf/ws/TeamingServiceV1?wsdl or http://<kablink host>:<port>/ssr/ws/TeamingServiceV1?wsdl to verify that the newly added WS operation is properly exported through the Teaming WSDL.